-- Inspiration and Motivation.
 Some people may opt to skip this step, but if I’m to be honest with you, it’s one of my most important steps.
 It’s so important that I have tossed around the idea of doing a whole series and/or ebook on it.
 When we go immediately from calendar (#6) -> to -> action (#8), many times we fall short because we don’t have a daily inspiration or motivation.
 I excel in this area, and so I know its value.
 Next to the action pieces on your calendar, get creative.
-Doodle, add stickers, write quotes, place your own inspiring information, etc. (Also, you can’t use the excuse that you don’t know how to draw or doodle…I can’t even make a stickman, but somehow I rock this part!)
+Doodle, add stickers you can personally design using the best printer for vinyl stickers, write quotes, place your own inspiring information, etc. (Also, you can’t use the excuse that you don’t know how to draw or doodle…I can’t even make a stickman, but somehow I rock this part!)

 Note: You can also do this via Bullet Journal.

 There you have it.
 This process can be applied towards any goal you have…personal, professional, spiritual, anything.